 Autoformatting

-You can set Writer to automatically format parts of a document according to the choices made on the Options page of the AutoCorrect dialog (Tools > AutoCorrect Options).
+You can set Writer to format parts of a document automatically according to the choices made on the Options page of the AutoCorrect dialog (Tools > AutoCorrect Options).

+Tip

+If you notice unexpected formatting changes occurring in your document, this is the first place to look for the cause.